 I like to think that I’m a positive person, I don’t tend to have ‘downers’ or dwell on the negative stuff.
 I’m the optimist who signs up for crazy sporting challenges, because of course I’ll be fit enough and thin enough to run a marathon or cycle 100 miles in six months time because this time the diet and fitness plan is going to work for me, right?
 However, this week I’ve been feeling pretty blurgh about myself.

 It all started on Saturday (my birthday) when the group of people I was dining with recorded me while they sang Happy Birthday to me (and then of course put the video on Facebook).
 The video was a shock!
-Of course I know that at five stone overweight I don’t look great, but I was truly knocked sideways by the image on the screen.
+Of course I know that at several stone overweight I don’t look great, but I was truly knocked sideways by the image on the screen.
 I won’t go into detail about just how awful I looked, as I don’t think that is particularly healthy, but safe to say that I went to bed that night feeling lower than I have in many years and I don’t exaggerate when I say that the image, and the feelings of humiliation, will be emblazoned in my memory for all time.

 Whilst I am very good at sticking to my exercise plan, probably because I’m not working at the moment so really don’t have any excuse to shirk, the aches and pains afterwards are noticeable and exercises that used to be relatively easy for me are so hard now.